cdap-guides/cdap-mapreduce-guide/README.md

 }
 ```

-The reducer class gets the clientIP and count from the map jobs and then
+The reducer class gets the Client IP and count from the MapReducer job and then
-aggregates the count for each clientIP and stores it in a priority
+aggregates the count for each Client IP and stores it in a priority
 queue.
 The number of reducers is set to 1, so that all results go into
 the same reducer to compute the top 10 results.
 The top 10 results are
 written to the MapReduce context in the cleanup method of the Reducer,